twilightcity-net/flow-insight/README.md

 ### Code Documentation

+Thank you first for commenting your code.
 This project uses the module jsdoc to generate a static html API website that outlines all of our modules, classes, and functions.
 You can find documentation help and examples at the following links:

 - https://github.com/jsdoc3/jsdoc
 - http://usejsdoc.org/index.html